 Commencing on January 21, 2021, JCIC entered into an agreement pursuant to which it will pay an affiliate of JCIC Sponsor up to \$10,000 per month for office space, secretarial and administrative services.
 Upon completion of the Business Combination, JCIC ceased paying these monthly fees.
-For the nine months ended September 30, 2022, JCIC incurred \$90,000 in fees for these services, in which \$20,000 was included in accrued expenses in the accompanying condensed consolidated balance sheet as of September 30, 2022.
-For the year ended December 31, 2021, JCIC incurred \$113,226, in fees for these services, of which \$10,000 was included in accrued expenses in the accompanying condensed balance sheet as of December 31, 2021.
+For the year ended December 31, 2022, JCIC incurred \$120,000 of such fees and \$10,000 is included in accrued expenses in the accompanying consolidated balance sheets.
+For the year ended December 31, 2021, JCIC incurred \$113,226, in fees for these services, of which \$10,000 is included in accrued expenses in the accompanying consolidated balance sheets.

-PRINCIPAL SECURITYHOLDERS
+PRINCIPAL STOCKHOLDERS

-The following table and accompanying footnotes set forth information with respect to the beneficial ownership of Common Stock, as of January 24, 2023, after the completion of the Business Combination, for (1) each person known by us to be the beneficial owner of more than 5% of the outstanding shares of Common Stock, (2) each member of the Board, (3) each of Bridger's named executive officers and (4) all of the members of the Board and Bridger's executive officers, as a group.
+The following table and accompanying footnotes set forth information with respect to the beneficial ownership of Common Stock, as of January 24, 2023, after the completion of the Business Combination, for (1) each person known by us to be the beneficial owner of more than 5% of the outstanding shares of Common Stock, (2) each member of the Board, (3) each of Bridger's executive officers and (4) all of the members of the Board and Bridger's executive officers, as a group.